 The waitress (who is most definitely in charge) comes outside to dash down my name on her notepad, and I see I’ve joined a long list of others.
-So we relax as we wait in the sunshine, where we are soon served drinks, and we humour our appetites by scrolling down the tapas board hung by the door.
+So we relax as we wait in the sunshine, where we are served some drinks, and our appetites are encouraged by the tapas board hanging by the door.

-Before we know it, the waitress beckons us into the warmth.
+Soon the waitress returns to beckon us into the warmth.
 Conversation surrounds us – it’s a tightly packed, companionable scene.
 Locals gather to while away Sunday, joined by out-of-town visitors like us.

 Barrels of wine are not just functional – they furnish every wall, imbuing the bodega with a classic, timeless feel.

-We sit at the bar and place our order, then watch seamless teamwork unrolling in front of our eyes.
+We sit at the bar and place our order, then watch the seamless teamwork on show.
 The staff are busy but in no way under pressure – they are experienced, take pride in what they do, and exchange jokes as they work.

 We are too late in the day for some of the fresh fish tapas, but the bar is known for producing (amongst other things) wonderful sepia, anchovies and oysters.
 And although I love our garlicky potatoes, the patatas bravas (roast potatoes) also look divine.

 Situated slightly off the beaten track, Bodega Casa Montaña is easily reached from the city centre by metro and tram.
-The area is colourfully vibrant despite the number of half-demolished buildings.
+The area is colourful and vibrant despite the number of half-demolished buildings.
 Plans to extend a four-lane highway from the city to the sea, which would have cut right through the El Cabanyal-El Canyamelar barrio, were given the go-ahead in 1998.
-The local community put up a fight, and a series of court hearings prevented the road from being built, but a great many houses were destroyed anyway.
+The local community put up a fight, and a series of court hearings prevented the road from being built.
+However, a great many houses were destroyed anyway.
 Hope has come with the swearing in of the new city mayor, Joan Ribó (in 2015), who has promised to revive the area.

 I know that the trendy Valencian district of Russafa is the place to be, but my money is on El Canyamelar (with El Cabanyal) becoming the new hot-spot.
-And Bodega Casa Montaña will still be there, where it’s always been.
+And Bodega Casa Montaña will still be there, where it always has been.